kiibohd/KiiConf/README.md

 * ctags

-### Intial Setup
+### Intial Dev Setup

-* Enable web server and point it to the KiiConf directory
+* Enable web server and point it to the KiiConf/dist directory (this directory will get removed and added during build so you may want to make a symbolic link to this directory)
 * Make sure that the following directories have permissions for the web-server to write
   * KiiConf/tmp
   * KiiConf/layouts

-Then setup the firmware sources.
+* Then setup the firmware sources.
 This script can be run anytime you want to update the firmware source version.
 ```bash
 cd KiiConf
 ./update_controller.bash
 ```
+* Finally build the project with gulp (if globally installed) `gulp dev`

+The dev build will create a `dist` directory and symlink to the `controller` and `tmp` directories to allow ensure you do not have to re-build or download them.